ansible/ansible/docsite/rst/become.rst

 and below, Ansible will silently allow the insecure behaviour if it was unable to find another way to share the files with the unprivileged user, in Ansible 2.1 and above Ansible defaults to issuing an error if it can't do this securely.
-If you can't make any of the changes above to resolve the problem and you decide that the machine you're running on is secure enough for the modules you want to run there to be world readable you can turn on ``allow_world_readable_tmpfiles`` in the :file:`ansible.cfg` file.
+If you can't make any of the changes above to resolve the problem, and you decide that the machine you're running on is secure enough for the modules you want to run there to be world readable, you can turn on ``allow_world_readable_tmpfiles`` in the :file:`ansible.cfg` file.
 Setting ``allow_world_readable_tmpfiles`` will change this from an error into a warning and allow the task to run as it did prior to 2.1.